ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Cambridge
-has recently celebrated with exercises
-in its factories, its churches and its
-schools, tho completion of its tenth
-year as a “no licenso” town.
-It is gen­
-erally admitted that tho city Is more
-orderly and more prosperous than over
-before, and there is no disposition to
-revoke the banishment pronounced up­
-on the saloon.
-Tho no-llcenso pol cy
-has not entirely done away with the
-sale of liquor in Cambridge, but as one
-of Its supporters says, it has made it
-easy for a man to do right, and hard
-for him to do wrong.

-Rocky Ford Enterprise.

-THE STAR-SPANGLED BANNER.

-BY FRANCIS SCOTT KEY.
 O say, can you see, by the dawn&#x27;s early
 light.
 What so proudly we hail’d at the twi­